Iran: Who are the 6 men running for president? – DW – 06/10/2024

 No women in sight

-Women are not allowed to run.
-According to data by Iran's Interior Ministry, 287 people have officially declared their desire to run for president, and 80 were registered as potential candidates in this electoral cycle.
+Women are not allowed to run for president in Iran.
+According to Interior Ministry data, 287 people have officially declared their desire to run for president, and 80 were registered as potential candidates in this electoral cycle.
 The 80 presidential hopefuls included four women, but the Guardian Council filtered them out.

 What other factors are at play?